-Working with senior finance major Emily Kist from Pierre, South Dakota, and the University of Nebraska Foundation, Joe Petsick, executive in residence and assistant professor of practice in management, helped create the Husker Venture Fund (HVF), a student-led venture capital fund for early-stage startups.
+Working with senior finance major Emily Kist from Pierre, South Dakota, and the University of Nebraska Foundation, Joe Petsick, helped create the Husker Venture Fund (HVF), a student-led venture capital fund for early-stage startups.
 Built on a partnership between the College of Business and Invest Nebraska, the fund continues to grow due to the generous support of donors and help from the College of Business Development team.

 “The Husker Venture Fund is essential to fill a gap in the funding cycle for early-stage startups, because there are few institutional options available in Nebraska,” Petsick said.
 “Additionally, there was a lack of internships and professional opportunities for any student interested in a potential career in venture capital or startup investing.
 Creating a student-led fund exposes dozens of students to the type of hands-on learning that would allow them to become fluent in startup investing.”

 Open to any industry, all Nebraska-owned early-stage startups can apply for funds with priority going to student-led businesses first.
 Faculty and alumni businesses, University of Nebraska–Lincoln intellectual property and those with other connections to the university follow.

 “Though open to any industry, the businesses must have scalable and innovative technology or software.
 We plan to deploy annual awards for up to four startups.
 Returns from successful businesses will replenish the funds somewhat, but donor support is a crucial part of the success of the Husker Venture Fund,” Petsick said.

 The HVF provides funding for traditional businesses.
 Though students promoting themselves as a business would not be eligible, Petsick believes there will be students coming to Nebraska who own an existing business who could benefit from the fund.